PureMath86/Probability-Methods/README.md

 # Probability-Methods
-This is a collection of Probabilistic Techniques implemented in Python, R, Java, Scala, and C++.
+This is a collection of Probabilistic Techniques, implemented in Python, for Machine Learning.